Tech Female Founder Bronwyn Morgan

 - By Admin

 Bronwyn continually found herself working on projects in the realms of innovation, upstream technologies, and in research and development.
-As she left her post at Coca-Cola, one of her sunset roles was being part of a group that focused primarily on startups around the world to discover ways to commercialize the company.
-That reignited her excitement about science and technology.
+As she left her post at Coca-Cola, one of her sunset roles was being part of a group that focused primarily on startups around the world and how they could commercialize.
+That reignited her excitement for science and technology.

 Years later, she left the corporate world to become an entrepreneur.
-For many years, had professional stints in innovation and entrepreneurship, and worked in and out of Silicon Valley.
-Bronwyn shifted her work and became an innovation consultant, where she worked with Fortune 500 organizations to build future-proofing strategies.
-In other words, how can corporations look at different technologies to reinvent themselves and maintain relevance moving into the future?
+She shifted her focus and became an innovation consultant, where she worked with Fortune 500 organizations to build future-proofing strategies.
+In other words, she helped corporations gauge how different technologies could help them reinvent themselves and allow them to maintain relevance into the future.